 The Untitled Magazine‘s editor-in-chief and publisher, Indira Cesarine, began her career as a photographer, working for top modeling agencies Elite, Ford and Wilhelmina Models while still in her teens.
 After completing a triple major from Columbia University in Art History, French and Women’s Studies, she continued her career in London where she was commissioned by British Vogue, GQ, Esquire, and many other international titles.
 She was featured alongside supermodel Christie Brinkley in the 1995 TV movie, “Ford Supermodel of The World”, and the same year her career was highlighted in an E!
 TV special on her early rise in fashion photography.
 She continued to work internationally as a fashion photographer for many years, shooting for renowned publications and brands such as Vogue, InStyle, The Times, Glamour, Elle, Marie Claire, Harper’s Bazaar, Dior, Kenzo, Charles Jourdan, and Cerruti, to name a few.

 Alongside her photography career, Cesarine worked as a magazine editor for several publications, including as the Editor At Large of British indie magazine Don’t Tell It from 1995 – 1997, and as Fashion Editor at Large of Canadian publication Lush Magazine from 2006 to 2009.

-In 2009, Cesarine launched Untitled Media, and it’s first publication, “XXXX Magazine, The Untitled Magazine“, an online multimedia publication which produced a daily edition covering fashion and contemporary art as well as a bi-annual special edition featuring 20-30 original short films, which were additionally screened at cinemas, galleries, museums and festivals internationally.
+In 2009, Cesarine launched Untitled Media, and it’s first publication, “XXXX Magazine, The Untitled Magazine“, an online multimedia publication that produced a daily edition covering fashion and contemporary art as well as a bi-annual special edition featuring 20-30 original short films, which were additionally screened at cinemas, galleries, museums and festivals internationally.
 The print edition of “The Untitled Magazine” was launched in 2011, with the “Voyage” Issue 4.
 In 2012 the print magazine became globally distributed to over 30 countries with the “Cinema” Issue 5, which featured a cover story photographed by Cesarine of actress Vanessa Hudgens.